-The Department of Psychology at Florida Atlantic University is situated across three campuses – in Boca Raton at the Behavioral Sciences Building (BS), in Davie at the Sen. Scott Education & Science Building (ES), and in Jupiter at the Wilkes Building (WB) and the Research Facility Expansion Building (RE).
-The department includes over 30 faculty members and staff that serve undergraduates and graduate students.
-Key areas of research include Behavioral Neuroscience , Cognitive Psychology and Cognitive Neuroscience , Developmental Psychology , and Social/Personality Psychology .
+The Department of Psychology at Florida Atlantic University is situated across three campuses –Boca Raton.
+Davie, Jupiter.
+The department includes 25 faculty members that serve undergraduates and graduate students.
+Key areas of research include Behavioral Neuroscience , Cognitive and Cognitive Neuroscience , Developmental Psychology , and Social/Personality Psychology .

 Graduate students can earn a Doctor of Philosophy degree in Experimental Psychology, and a Master of Arts degree in Psychology.
-There are currently 62 graduate students enrolled in our programs.
-The graduate programs place a strong emphasis on research in addition to coursework and seminars.
-Students in our program have gone on to successful careers in both academia and industry.
+There are currently 55 graduate students enrolled in our programs.
+The graduate programs place a strong emphasis on research in addition to coursework, seminars, and professional development opportunities.
+Students in our programs have gone on to successful careers in both academia and industry.

-Many faculty members are affiliated with the Center for Complex Systems & Brain Sciences, and several conduct research using fMRI of the brain at the FAU Human Imaging Core on the Boca Raton campus.
-Neuroscience represents a defining area of emphasis at FAU and Department of Psychology faculty actively collaborate with the College of Medicine and College of Engineering in Boca Raton, and with the thriving Jupiter neuroscience community, which includes FAU’s Jupiter Life Science Initiative and the FAU Brain Institute, as well as the Max Planck Florida Institute for Neuroscience and Scripps Florida Research Institute.
+Many faculty members are affiliated with the Center for Complex Systems & Brain Sciences .
+Neuroscience represents a defining area of emphasis at FAU and the Department of Psychology faculty are actively involved with the Brain Institute (I-BRAIN) , Jupiter Life Science Initiative , Max Planck Florida Institute for Neuroscience , and Scripps Florida Research Institute .
+Psychology faculty are also actively involved with the Institute for Sensing and Embedded Network Systems Engineering (I-SENSE) , offering unique research and training experiences.
 Many faculties have national and international collaborators, so there are many rich opportunities for student involvement!